canada-ca/open-source-logiciel-libre/en/standards/contributing-to-open-source-software.md

-# Directive on contributing to open source software (Draft)
+# Standard on contributing to open source software (Draft)

 [Back to Table of Contents](../../README.md#english-content)